optimAero/optimAeroPX4SIL/README.md

 ## Launching SIL AFTER initial setup

-After the initial setup launch the full SIL can be done using the `initVehicleSIL` with the `launchFullSIL` argument set to true.
+After the initial setup, the full SIL can be launched using the `initVehicleSIL` with the `launchFullSIL` argument set to true.
 Set all arguments as needed.
-Example: `initVehicleSIL(true,'FlightGear')`.
-If PX4 cannot establish a connection close the WSL terminal and run the `initVehicleSIL` function using the `simHostIP` argument (example: `initVehicleSIL(true,"FlightGear","192.168.50.236")` )
+Example: `initVehicleSIL("launchFullSIL",true,"visualizationType","FlightGear")`.
+If PX4 cannot establish a connection, close the WSL terminal and run the `initVehicleSIL` function using the `simHostIP` argument (example: `initVehicleSIL("launchFullSIL",true,"visualizationType","FlightGear","simHostIP","192.168.50.236")` )

 ## SIL Connector Notes